jorsanpe/cpmbits/docs/_posts/2020-09-11-cpm-a-modern-tool-for-cpp.md

 ### Testing

 CPM is Test Driven Development ready.
 Currently, the official unit testing framework is <a href="https://cestframework.com/" rel="noopener" target="_blank">Cest</a>.
-Tests are declared in the `tests` directory.
+Tests are declared in the `tests` directory and found recursively by CPM.
+Any file starting with

 ### Test Bits